sap-tutorials/sap-build-apps/tutorials/codejam-06-spa-approval/codejam-06-spa-approval.md

     It is added as **Approval Notification 1**.

-5. Just as we added the binding for the first notification form, we need to do the same for this one.
+5. Just as you added the binding for the first notification form, you need to do the same for this one.

-    With **Approval Notification 1** selected and the side panel open, configure the step as follows:
+    With **Approval Notification 1** form selected and the side panel open, configure the step as follows:

     | Tab | Field | Source/Binding |
     |-----|-------|----------------|
     | **General** | **Subject** | `Your order was AUTOMATICALLY approved: ` and then click in the box and select **Process Inputs > Order ID**.
     | **General** | **Recipients > Users** | Click in the box and select **Process Metadata > Process Started By**.

-    >Notice we made different subjects for each of the 2 instances of the notification form.
+    >Notice you made different subjects for each of the 2 instances of the notification form.

 6. Click **Save**.